openhealthcare/opal/doc/docs/reference/episode.md

 A foreign key relationship to the patient for whom this episode concerns.

-### Episode.active

-A boolean to provide a quick lookup for whether this is an active or closed episode.

 ### Episode.start

 This should be the start of the episode.
 If this is an inpatient episode, the date of admission.